mdeep003/coffee_sales/README.md

-# Coffee Shop Pulse ☕📊
+# Coffee Shop Hot Demands ☕📊

 Exploratory data analysis on coffee shop sales to answer: **when / what / how people buy**.
 This project showcases my work regarding Python data analytics and visualization.